fehiepsi/ta-postech/README.md

 # ta-postech
-my homework's solutions to my TA class at POSTECH
+my homework's solutions to my TA classes at POSTECH